Department of Business and Management Studies

 A number of degree programmes at Bishop Grosseteste University will benefit from the articulated Foundation Year, which will raise the number of appropriately prepared learners.
 It aims to reduce the level of additional academic support that might otherwise be necessary for some learners.

-Programme Specific Outcomes
+Programme Specific Outcomes (YEAR 1)

 Final Award Learning Outcomes